Sword: Ceremonial use

 Swords are commonly worn as a ceremonial item by officers in many military and naval services throughout the world.
 Occasions to wear swords include any event in dress uniforms where the rank-and-file carry arms: parades, reviews, courts-martial, tattoos, and changes of command.
 They are also commonly worn for officers' weddings, and when wearing dress uniforms to church—although they are rarely actually worn in the church itself.

 In the British forces, swords are also worn for any appearance at Court.
 In the United States, some Navy and Marine officers are required to own a sword, which can be prescribed for any formal outdoor ceremonial occasion.
 They are also worn by Non-Commissioned Officers in some circumstances.

+Civilian officials and police

+During the 19th and early 20th centuries certain categories of non-military officials wore swords as symbols of authority or status.
+Most commonly seen were those of various police forces (notably in Imperial Germany, France and other European states).
+Seldom effective as weapons these were eventually replaced by batons or hand guns.

+Until the 20th century light epees were commonly worn as part of the ceremonial civil uniforms prescribed for diplomats, government ministers and senior colonial administrators on formal occasions.

 Religious

 In the occult practices of Wicca, a sword or knife often referred to as an athame is used as a magical tool.

 Sword replicas

 The production of replicas of historical swords originates with 19th-century historicism.
 Contemporary replicas can range from cheap factory produced look-alikes to exact recreations of individual artifacts, including an approximation of the historical production methods.

 Some kinds of swords are still commonly used today as weapons, often as a side arm for military infantry.
 The Japanese katana, wakizashi and tantō are carried by some infantry and officers in Japan and other parts of Asia and the kukri is the official melee weapon for Nepal.
 Other swords in use today are the sabre, the scimitar, the shortsword and the machete.